 (and its shareholders, if applicable) has elected to be treated as an entity for purposes of section 951A under Notice 2020-69.
-If no election has been made under the Notice, see instructions for line 17d, code AD.
+If no election has been made under the Notice, see the instructions for Part V of Schedule K-3 (Form 1120-S).